-The optional abi keyword argument determines the foreign ABI that is used. #f or 'default will use a platform-dependent default; other possible values are 'stdcall and 'sysv (the latter corresponds to "cdecl").
-This is especially important on Windows, where most system functions are 'stdcall, which is not the default.
+The optional abi keyword argument determines the foreign ABI that is used.
+Supplying #f or 'default indicates the platform-dependent default.
+The other possible values-'stdcalland 'sysv (i.e., "cdecl")-are currently supported only for 32-bit Windows; using them on other platforms raises an exception.